 Salem State University expects installations to be performed in a professional, clean and neat manner.
-Wiring will be terminated per BiCSi standards, but will also be dressed in a professional and presentable fashion.
+Wiring will be terminated per BiCSi standards, and will be dressed in a professional and presentable fashion.
 All cable slack and service loops will be similarly dressed in and secured.
 It is expected that all terminations will be completed to industry standards, regardless of a "Pass" in testing.
 That is to say, Salem State will not accept minimal quality work.
-Samples of cable terminations; dressing; fiber polishing are presented in Appendix G.
+Samples of expected cable terminations, dressing and fiber polishing quality are presented in Appendix G.